 - Baby backpacks are handy for market visits or getting onto the trails with tots or babies over six months old.

-- Consider carefully the need to bring electronic games and tablet computers – they're bound to attract a lot of attention if used in public and it’s probably best to limit their use to the hotel.
+- Consider carefully the need to bring electronic games, iPads and laptops – they're bound to attract a lot of attention if used in public and it’s probably best to limit their use to the hotel.

 Before You Go

 Keep the kids in mind as you plan your itinerary or include them in the trip planning from the get-go.
 If renting a car, ask ahead if you can book a child’s seat, they are not always available.
-Lonely Planet’s Travel with Children provides good information, advice and anecdotes.
+For all-round information and advice, check out Lonely Planet’s Travel with Children.

 It's not necessary to be tied down to a schedule while traveling in Peru, plenty of activities can be booked just a few days in advance.